Cody Bellinger Player Props: Cubs vs. Dodgers

 Cody Bellinger At The Plate

-- Bellinger is hitting .284 with three doubles, three home runs and seven walks.
+- Bellinger is batting .290 with three doubles, four home runs and seven walks.

+- Among qualifying hitters in MLB, he ranks 47th in batting average, 66th in on-base percentage, and 41st in slugging.

-- Bellinger has driven in a run in nine games this year (52.9%), including two games with multiple runs batted in.
+- Bellinger has driven in a run in 10 games this season (55.6%), including two games with multiple runs batted in.

-- He has scored in 11 of 17 games this year, and more than once 3 times.
+- He has scored in 12 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.